djkramnik/ui_generator/README.md

 * order summary
 * legal
 * social media links
+* pricing table

 ## Roadmap
+* create script to extract all custom styles from a given element on page... for the purpose of grabbing mock assets for use in the simulator.
 * create highly configurable versions of the above sections
 * have templates for page types to simulate
-* have script to procedurally create nextjs pages randomized pages by type
+* have script, or perhaps server side rendering logic to procedurally generate pages upon request
 * for now just desktop width. strictly non responsive. later on; generate for both mobile and desktop